TAKAYAMAN2180/public-deduction-webpage/README.md

 # ABOUT THIS APPLICATION
 ## Overview
-The purpose of this system is to manage deductions for each groups in my school festival.
+The purpose of this application is to manage deductions for each groups in my school festival.
 If you want to know more about this app, please see [the site(NOW Making...)]()
 [https://(NOW Making...)]()